shimarulin/ubuntu-installation-helpers/README.md

 - [jq](http://stedolan.github.io/jq/) (jq is like sed for JSON data) - command line tool from built-in repository

-Before used this scripts make:
+Before use this scripts make:

     sudo apt-get install -y jq